aaa896/cmsc313hw8/README.md

 BUILD INSTRUCTIONS:
 run b.bat and r.bat on windows.
 Can use developer prompt if not set up.
-run r.sh shell script for linux after chmod +x
+run r.sh shell script for linux after chmod +x. dos2unix may be needed on r.sh

 TESTING METHODOLOGY:
 i printed and checked the output

 ADDITIONAL INFORMATION:
-dos2unix may be needed on r.sh
+output is the printed equation solved, r files run both c and c ++ versions